 I love a city like Little Rock that’s utilized it’s cute downtown area.
 To help visitors get around even better, the city offers a free streetcar service.
 The METRO streetcar service operates two routes seven days a week.
 The blue line even takes you across the Arkansas River into North Little Rock.
 Check their website for schedules and even a downloadable app.
 The streetcar is the best way to get to Little Rock’s downtown events so you don’t have to worry about parking.

 Connecting downtown Little Rock to North Little Rock, is Junction Bridge.
 This bridge was originally a railroad bridge and has been renovated for pedestrians and cyclists.
 Totally accessible and part of the “River Lights in the Rock” that light up the bridges every night.
-If you’ve always wanted to get married on a bridge, now’s your chance.
+Fun fact: If you’ve ever want to get married on a bridge, now’s your chance.
 The Junction Bridge is for rent for weddings and events.
 You can even light the bridge up with the color of your wedding.

 Clinton Presidential Park Bridge is another pedestrian bridge located in the Presidential Park near the Clinton Library and is also part of the “River Lights in the Rock” light show.

 Big Dam Bridge is the longest pedestrian and cycling bridge in North America built for that purpose.
 Part of the Arkansas River Trail, the bridge connects downtown with North Little Rock via Campbell Lake Park.

 Two Rivers Park Bridge connects visitors to Two Rivers Park as part of the Arkansas River Trail.

 Relax on the Front Porch of the Capital Hotel